Nenad Žugaj

-Nenad Žugaj (born 19 April 1983 in Zagreb) is a male wrestler from Croatia.
-He had started wrestling at the age of ten.
+Nenad Žugaj (born 19 April 1983 in Zagreb) is a Croatian Greco-Roman wrestler.
+He won bronze medals at the 2010 World Championship and 2013 European Championship, as well as gold (2009) and bronze (2013) medal at the Mediterranean Games.

+Biography

 He attended a sports gymnasium.
-After graduation, he has been studying at the Faculty of Kinesiology and in 2007 became professor of kinesiology.
+After graduation, he has been studying at the Faculty of Kinesiology, University of Zagreb.
+In 2007, he became professor of kinesiology.

-In the same year he enrolled in officer school, becoming a lieutenant of the Croatian Armed Forces.
+In the same year, he enrolled in officer school, becoming a lieutenant of the Croatian Armed Forces.